Last updated on January 27th, 2019

 A man named Henry Doulton of Britain developed ceramic filter technology back in 1827.
 Over the years the Doulton company improved their water filters to include not only bacteria removal but also self-sterilization.

-Their “gravity filters” became popularly used by military, relief, and even missionaries in faraway lands lacking clean drinking water.
+Their “gravity filters” became popular and used by military, relief, and even missionaries in faraway lands lacking clean drinking water.

 Note: A gravity filter is one whereby an upper reservoir of impure water is filtered into a lower reservoir through a filtration media.
 Gravity does the work as the water flows from the top reservoir through the media to the bottom reservoir.